MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-add-guidance-filetype-associations.md

 > [!NOTE]
 > You can set specific file extensions to open in Internet Explorer mode by default using the policy to **Set a default associations configuration file**.
 For more information, see [Policy CSP - ApplicationDefaults](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-applicationdefaults#applicationdefaults-defaultassociationsconfiguration).

-1. Define a new ProgID with the Microsoft Edge channel to use to open with IE mode, including the application name and Icon and the full path to msedge.exe.
+1. Define a new ProgID with the Microsoft Edge channel to use to open with IE mode.
+The ProgID includes the application name and Icon and the full path to msedge.exe.

 ```markdown
 [HKEY_CURRENT_USER\SOFTWARE\Classes\MSEdgeIEModeMHT\Application]